What Licensees Need to Know About Pennsylvania's New Driver's Licenses

-*NEW* Please see below for information about REAL ID-compliant licenses and photo identification cards.
+*NEW* Please see the bottom of this page for information about REAL ID-compliant licenses and photo identification cards.

 These licenses and ID cards look very different from the outgoing design.
 They also have additional enhanced security features that improve fraud prevention and protect from counterfeiting and alteration.